sunpy/data/sunraster/README.md

-# IRISPy Sample Data
+# sunraster Sample Data

-This is the sample data for the IRISPy affiliated package.
+This is the sample data for the sunraster affiliated package.